 Passive-aggressive communication style

-The passive-aggressive style of communication involves people appearing passive on the surface, while they are actually indirectly expressing their anger.
+The passive-aggressive communication style involves people appearing passive on the surface while actually expressing their anger indirectly.

-The passive-aggressive communicators act this way because they want to act more directly, but find themselves powerless to do so — usually because of inopportune circumstances.
+Passive-aggressive communicators act this way because they want to act more directly, but find themselves powerless to do so — usually because of untimely circumstances.

 When it comes to their general behavior, passive-aggressive communicators tend to: